-All extrication tools shall be removed from the apparatus and placed on a salvage cover in close proximity to the incident.
+Extrication tools shall be removed from the apparatus and placed in close proximity to the incident.
 This area will be known as the "equipment area".

-The spreaders, cutters, and rams shall be connected to the power unit during the initial set-up process.
+Rescue 25 hydraulic tools shall be connected to the power unit during the initial set-up process.